rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/03_Read_alignment.md

 <img src="../img/align/available_tracks.png" width="200">
 </p>

 - In the center panel, you will see genome and gene features.
-We'll click and drag on the Genome coordinates bar in order to zoom in on the S protein region indicated below.
+We'll click and drag on the Genome coordinates bar (indicated in the figure below) from approximately position 21,500-25,4500 in order to zoom in on the Spike protein region (called surface glycoprotein).
 <p align="center">
 <img src="../img/align/view_1.png" width="1000">
 </p>

-- One can also type exact coordinates into the search bar.
-After the colon, type 22,991 and hit enter.
+- One can also type exact coordinates into the search bar (indicated in the figure below) to zoom in.
+Type in `22,995` in the search bar and hit enter.
 <p align="center">
 <img src="../img/align/view_2.png" width="1000">
 </p>

-- This shows us now a close up of our reference sequence, both forward and reverse, as well as three reading frames.
+- Now we see a close-up of our reference sequence.
+The two center tracks show us the forward and reverse nucleotide sequence.
+Three reading frames for the reference sequence are shown in each direction.
-- This region contains one of the 4 SNP that differentiate the delta from the alpha variant (T478K).
-To see if this sample contains the SNP, select the two remaining tracks
+- This region contains one of the 4 SNP that differentiate the delta variant from the originally charachterized sequence.
+The Amino acid change is T478K, which corresponds to a C>A mutation at nucleotide position 22,995.
+To see if this sample contains the mutation, select the two remaining tracks
   - SRR15607266
   - SRR15607266 - SNPs/Coverage
   - We should see one variant represented both in the aligned reads as well as the coverage track.